Albert Dohmen: Career

 Dohmen is regarded as one of the leading interpreters of Sachs in Wagner's Die Meistersinger von Nürnberg.
 He sang this role in Geneva, in 2009 at the Liceu, and in 2011 at the Berliner Philharmonie with Marek Janowski.
 He expanded his repertoire to bass roles, such as the Commendatore in a new production of Mozart's Don Giovanni at the Vienna State Opera in 2010, and King Marke in Wagner's Tristan und Isolde in 2011 with Christoph Eschenbach in Paris.
 In 2012, he appeared as King Heinrich in Wagner's Lohengrin at the Deutsche Oper Berlin, and the Landgrave in Wagner's Tannhäuser at the Berliner Philharmonie with Janowski.
 Further bass roles were Graf Waldner in Arabella by Richard Strauss at the Salzburg Easter Festival 2014 with Thielemann, and subsequently at the Semperoper in Dresden.
 From 2015, Dohmen appeared as Alberich in the Ring at the Bayreuth Festival.
-In 2017, he appeared as Pogner in the Meistersinger at La Scala of Milan in a production by the Opernhaus Zürich staged by Harry Kupfer and conducted by Daniele Gatti.
+In 2017, he appeared as Pogner in the Meistersinger at La Scala of Milan in a production by the Zürich Opera House staged by Harry Kupfer and conducted by Daniele Gatti.
 He appeared as King Marke in Tristan and Isolde at the Liceu, staged by Àlex Ollé.
+In 2022 Dohmen returned to the Bayreuth Festival as Landgraf (Tannhäuser) and Hagen in a new Ring production (Twilight of the Gods).
+He is the only singer who has sung all the Wotans, all the Alberichs and Hagen at the Bayreuth Festival.

-Dohmen has performed in concert at halls including the Suntory Hall in Tokyo, Carnegie Hall in New York City, Wiener Musikverein, Wiener Konzerthaus and the Royal Concertgebouw in Amsterdam.
+Dohmen has performed in concert at halls including the Suntory Hall in Tokyo, Carnegie Hall in New York City, Musikverein and Konzerthaus in Vienna, and the Royal Concertgebouw in Amsterdam.
 He has been giving lieder recitals from 2007, with a focus on Romantic music and late romanticism, singing works by Franz Schubert, Robert Schumann, Johannes Brahms, Hans Pfitzner, Richard Strauss, Franz Schreker, Hugo Wolf and Arnold Schönberg.